-class brian2.groups.neurongroup.Thresholder(group, when='thresholds', event='spike') Bases: brian2.groups.group.CodeRunner check_identifier_pre_post(identifier) Do not allow names ending in pre or post to avoid confusion.
+class brian2.groups.neurongroup.Thresholder(group, when='thresholds', event='spike') Bases: brian2.groups.group.CodeRunner update_abstract_code(run_namespace) Update the abstract code for the code object.

 The CodeRunner that applies the threshold condition to the state variables of a NeuronGroup at every timestep and sets its spikes and refractory_until attributes.